Skein & Garment Competition

 - T84 Lap Robe or Blanket in any weave or size above made from at least 50% wool

 There will be five classes.
 A First Place blanket will be selected in each class.
-From these first place blankets, a Grand Prize winner will be selected to receive a $300 check donated by the Mamie Francis family.
-Thank you to the following donors who support this event:
+From these first place blankets, a Grand Prize winner will be selected to receive a $300 check.

-In addition, the Maryland Sheep and Wool Festival has donated $100 for the Best Blanket of Maryland Wool.
+In addition, the Maryland Sheep Breeders Association donates $100 for the Best Blanket Made of Maryland Wool.